Pinch points and half moons encode Berry curvature: The Model

-{\it Symmetry analysis and Helmholtz decomposition.} In order to make connection with singular features in scattering (half moons), we now decompose magnetic excitations $\phi_{\lambda, i}$ into incompressible (divergence--free) and irrotational (curl--free) components.
-It is convenient to start from irreducible representations (irreps) of spins on the triangular units which form the building--blocks of the Kagome lattice
+In order to make connection with singular features in scattering (half moons), we now decompose magnetic excitations $\phi_{\lambda, i}$ into incompressible (divergence--free) and irrotational (curl--free) components.
+These correspond to irreducible representations (irreps) of spins on the triangular units which form the building--blocks of the Kagome lattice

 where the convention for labelling lattice sites is given in Fig.~\ref{fig:lattice}.
 In the long--wavelength limit (${\bm q} \to {\bm 0} \equiv \Gamma $), this allows us to describe magnons, Eq~(\ref{eq:one.magnon}), in terms of fields ${\bm m}_{\sf E}$ and $\Phi_{{\sf A}_1}$.
 We then employ the Helmholtz--Hodge decomposition~\cite{Arfken1995}, writing